1. As a college registrar, transfer coordinator, or faculty authority, do I have to grant credit exactly as it appears in the recommendation?

 For example, for paygrade E-4, the rate is petty officer third class.
 A rate may also be associated with a specific rating; for example, a petty officer third class whose rating is Air Controlman will usually refer to his or her rate as Air Controlman Third Class.
 Navy men and women usually refer to themselves by their rate.

 2. Do all ratings provide paths of advancement and career development for paygrades E-4 through E-9?

 Although most ratings begin at paygrade E-4 and end at paygrade E-9, there are some exceptions.

 3. Should service members receive credit for their Navy general rate (paygrade E-3) as well as rating (paygrades E-4 to E-9)?

 Yes.
 Anyone holding a rating is also eligible for the credit recommended in the general rate exhibit.
 The six general rates are: Airman, Constructionman, Dentalman, Fireman, Hospitalman, and Seaman.
-The Career Pattern section in the rating exhibit will indicate the general rate the individual held before progressing to the rating.
 The credit recommended for the general rate should be considered in conjunction with the credit recommendation for the rating.

 4. A student has asked for credit for an NEC.
 What are NECs and have they been evaluated?